Premier League 2020/2021 fixtures | Full schedule, TV channels, kick-off times, free-to-air games info

 For now, here’s every Premier League game live on TV this weekend in UK time:

-Aston Villa v Sheffield United (6pm) Sky Sports Premier League / Main Event / NOW TV
+Fulham v Aston Villa (6pm) Sky Sports Premier League / Main Event / NOW TV

-Wolves v Man City (8pm) Sky Sports Premier League / Main Event / NOW TV
+Liverpool v Arsenal (8:15pm) Sky Sports Premier League / Main Event / NOW TV

 How to watch every Premier League match